-"how dare you think of participating in a conference on fair wages? who do you think you are?
+He called me to his office to tell me "how dare you think of participating in a conference on fair wages? who do you think you are?
 Who would want to listen to you?"
-When I insisted to attend, he fired me.
-Other school owners blacklisted me because I was a teachers' rights defender and I have not been able to find another job.
-The narrative that Ahel brought touched me personally and I started attending all trainings and meetings always making this a priority in my life.
-The stories I heard from other teachers at the first meeting I attended made me understand the collective oppression we experience as teachers, but more so as women when we compare our situation to that of other male colleagues".
+When I insisted to attend, he fired me.Other school owners blacklisted me because I was a teachers' rights defender and I have not been able to find another job.
+The narrative that Ahel brought touched me personally and I started attending all trainings and meetings always making this a priority in my life."
 The two teachers continued to be amongst the most active members of the core team.
-Nareman is currently QMM Campaign Coordinator, and Inam Odeh leads the Database Team.
+Nareman is currently QMM Campaign Coordinator, and Enaam Odeh leads the Database Team.

 The core team was actively recruiting new members through meetings and calls (70 meetings, and 300 calls in August and September 2015).
 However, the loss of jobs of the two teachers presented a significant challenge to recruiting new members.
 Coaching focused on overcoming fear and motivating the constituency to deal with the oppressive reality.
 Ahel also felt the need for reflection about those challenges.
 Nisreen Haj Ahmad writes, "Ahel was set to design and run a reflection session at the end of October.
-With all the events it became an emergency two-day workshop for the core team to reflect, evaluate and re-strategize".
-A number of actions were identified as follow up by the core team including sending letters to the MoL with specific recommendations to improve their inspection role8.
-Ahel's coaching provided accompaniment to the core team in implementing those actions.
+With all the events, it became an emergency two-day workshop for the core team to reflect, evaluate and re-strategize".
+A number of actions were identified as follow up by the core team including sending letters to the MoL with specific recommendations to improve their inspection role.
+Ahel's coaching provided accompaniment to the core team in implementing those actions (Haj Ahmad 2017).

-Building a resourceful constituency (January 2016- June 2016):
+Building a resourceful constituency (January -2016 June 2016):

-Over the next period, Ahel coaching and support sought to expand the legal awareness amongst the teachers.
-Ahel organized a series of legal awareness sessions run by lawyers, as well as the production of a legal guide for teachers, and producing six one-minute videos on teachers' rights9.
+Over the next period, Ahel's coaching and support sought to expand the legal awareness amongst the teachers.
+Ahel organized a series of legal awareness sessions run by lawyers, as well as the production of a legal guide for teachers and producing six one-minute videos on teachers' rights.